On the cabling of non-involutive set-theoretic solutions of the Yang--Baxter equation: Cabling: functoriality and other properties

-\begin{prop} Let $(X,r)$ be a biquandle.
+We next show that retraction behaves well with respect to cabling. \begin{prop} Let $(X,r)$ be a biquandle.
 If $(X,r)$ is retractable, then every cabling of $(X,r)$ is retractable.
 In particular, the property of having finite multipermutation level is closed under cabling. \end{prop} \begin{proof} Let $x,y \in X$ be such that $\lambda_x=\lambda_y$ and $\sigma_x=\sigma_y$.
 Then, by induction on $n$, we have Thus, it remains to prove that $\lambda_{kx}=\lambda_{ky}$ for all positive integers $k$.
 We proceed by induction.
 Note that Utilizing the defining relation in the additive group, the latter is equal to $\lambda_{nx+\sigma_{nx}(y)}$.
 By the induction hypothesis, this is further equal to Hence, we have shown that for any positive integer $k$ one has that $\lambda_{kx}=\lambda_{ky}$, which shows the result. \end{proof}

-\begin{cor} Let $(X,r)$ be an biquandle.
+\begin{cor} Let $(X,r)$ be a biquandle.
 Let $(Y,s)$ be a subsolution of $(X,r)$.
 Then, for any positive integer $k$ the solution $(Y,s^{(k)})$ is a subsolution of $(X,r^{(k)})$.
 In particular, if $k$ is coprime to the Dehornoy class of $(X,r)$ the subsolutions of $(X,r)$ and $(X,r^{(k)})$ are in bijective correspondence. \end{cor} \begin{proof} A subsolution of $(X,r)$ corresponds to an embedding of the solution $(Y,s)$ into $(X,r)$.
 By Proposition \ref{cablingendofunctor:pro}, one obtains an embedding from $(Y,s^{(k)})$ into $(X,r^{(k)})$. \end{proof}

 \begin{rem} Let $B$ be a finite skew brace and $k$ a positive integer coprime with the Dehornoy class of $B$.
 Then the solutions $(B,r^{(k)}_B)$ and $(B,r_B)$ are isomorphic.
 Indeed, the map $f:(B,r^{(k)}_B)\rightarrow (B,r_B)$ with $f(x)=kx$ gives an isomorphism. \end{rem}